Indonesian parliament approves $1 billion extra budget for new capital - ExBulletin

 Indonesian parliament approves $1 billion extra budget for new capital

-JAKARTA, June 9 (Reuters) – Indonesia’s parliamentary budget committee has approved an additional 15 trillion rupees ($1.01 billion) to speed up construction of the new flagship capital Nusantara, a senior parliamentary official said on Friday.
+JAKARTA (Reuters) – Indonesia’s parliamentary budget committee has approved an additional 15 trillion rupees ($1.01 billion) to speed up construction of the new flagship capital Nusantara, a top lawmaker said on Friday.

 Said Abdullah, chairman of the committee, said the additional 15 trillion will go towards this year’s construction, on top of the 22 trillion rupees previously allocated for the development of Nusantara on the island of Borneo in 2023.